ArinzeGit/QR-Code-Component-With-React-TS/README.md

   src: url("../assets/fonts/Outfit-VariableFont_wght.ttf") format("truetype");
 }
 ```
+- I learnt that I cannot open my React TypeScript app directly via the HTML file because the browser doesn't have the capability to handle the dynamic execution of TypeScript code or serve other assets.
+  - During development, I need tools like Vite to start a development server that handles dynamic transpiling of TypeScript and JSX to JavaScript, bundling, and serving of my app.
+  - For production, I need to run a build command to generate the production build of the app that includes the necessary JavaScript code bundled by Vite, CSS files, and assets.
+This build can be opened via its HTML file

-I also got more familiar with Bootstrap, Typescript and React.
+- I also got more familiar with Bootstrap, Typescript and React.

 ### Continued development